The Heart of Me (film): Plot

 Things get complicated when Dinah gets pregnant.
 She decides to leave London with her friend Bridie and await the birth and Rickie's arrival in the south of England.
 During a snowstorm, Dinah gives birth to a stillborn daughter and almost dies from blood loss due to complications during the birth.
 Rickie, on his way to reach her, suffers a car accident and arrives too late.

 Grief-stricken, Dinah turns Rickie away and ends their affair.
 Rickie becomes lost in despair, but tries to hide it (unsuccessfully) from Madeleine.
 Months later, Madeleine receives a letter in the mail from Bridie who writes of the affair, leading Madeleine to the realization of what had been going on for quite some time.

 Confronted by Madeleine, Rickie is adamant that the affair is finished, but he is unapologetic.
 Eventually Rickie meets unexpectedly with Dinah.
 She has an emotional breakdown at a restaurant and Rickie, still in love with her, tells Madeleine that he is leaving her.

-Things, however, take a turn for the worse when Rickie collapses and is taken to the hospital, unbeknownst to Dinah who is still home waiting for him.
+Things, however, take a turn for the worse when Rickie collapses and is taken to hospital, unbeknownst to Dinah who is still home waiting for him.
 Dinah is prevented from seeing Rickie and told by her mother and Madeleine that he has decided to return to his family, while they tell Rickie that she has gone back to France.

 Several more months pass and the lovers eventually meet again when Dinah is leaving the apartment that was being financed by Rickie, and he discovers that she had been there the entire time and not in France.
 Dinah, who is too hurt by things past, refuses to continue the affair and the lovers part for the last time.